yue2388253/inet/showcases/tsn/gatescheduling/sat/doc/index.rst

 Results
 -------

 A gate cycle of 1ms is displayed on the following sequence chart.
-Note the time efficiency of the gate schedules:
+Note that the time efficiency of the gate schedules is even better than in the `Eager` case:

 .. figure:: media/seqchart.png
     :align: center